42Bastian/rmac/docs/rmac.rst

 outlines the major differences.
 In practice, we have found that very few changes are necessary to make other assemblers' source code assemble.

-o A semicolon (;) must be used to introduce a comment, except that a star (*) may be used in the first column.
+* A semicolon (;) must be used to introduce a comment, except that a star (*) may be used in the first column.
 AS68 treated anything following the operand field, preceeded by whitespace, as a comment.
-(RMAC treats a star that is not in column 1 as a multiplication operator). o Labels require colons (even labels that begin in column 1).
+(RMAC treats a star that is not in column 1 as a multiplication operator).
+* Labels require colons (even labels that begin in column 1).

-o Conditional assembly directives are called **if**, **else** and **endif**.
+* Conditional assembly directives are called **if**, **else** and **endif**.
   Devpac and vasm called these
-  **ifne**, **ifeq** (etc.), and **endc**. o The tilde (~) character is an operator, and back-quote (`) is an illegal character.
+  **ifne**, **ifeq** (etc.), and **endc**.
+* The tilde (~) character is an operator, and back-quote (`) is an illegal character.
-  AS68 permitted the tilde and back-quote characters in symbols. o There are no equivalents to org or section directives.
+  AS68 permitted the tilde and back-quote characters in symbols.
+* There are no equivalents to org or section directives.
   The **.xdef** and **.xref** directives are not implemented, but **.globl** makes these unnecessary anyway.

-  o The location counter cannot be manipulated with a statement of the form:
+* The location counter cannot be manipulated with a statement of the form:

   ::

                                 * = expression

-o The **ds** directive is not permitted in the text or data segments;
+* The **ds** directive is not permitted in the text or data segments;
   an error message is issued.
-Use **dcb** instead to reserve large blocks of initialized storage. o Back-slashes in strings are "electric" characters that are used to escape C-like character codes.
-Watch out for GEMDOS path names in ASCII constants - you will have to convert them to double-backslashes. o Expression evaluation is done left-to-right without operator precedence.
-Use parentheses to force the expression evaluation as you wish. o Mark your segments across files.
+Use **dcb** instead to reserve large blocks of initialized storage.
+* Back-slashes in strings are "electric" characters that are used to escape C-like character codes.
+Watch out for GEMDOS path names in ASCII constants - you will have to convert them to double-backslashes.
+* Expression evaluation is done left-to-right without operator precedence.
+Use parentheses to force the expression evaluation as you wish.
+* Mark your segments across files.
-  Branching to a code segment that could be identified as BSS will cause a "Error: cannot initialize non-storage (BSS) section" o rs.b/rs.w/rs.l/rscount/rsreset can be simulated in rmac using abs.
+  Branching to a code segment that could be identified as BSS will cause a "Error: cannot initialize non-storage (BSS) section"
+* rs.b/rs.w/rs.l/rscount/rsreset can be simulated in rmac using abs.
   For example the following source:

   ::